broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 ### Hail VariantDataset (VDS) storage versus regeneration

-The Hail VDS generated for the Delta callset consumes about 26 TiB of space in GCS at a cost of approixmately $500 / month.
+The Hail VDS generated for the Delta callset consumes about 26 TiB of space in GCS at a cost of approximately $500 / month.
 Recreating the VDS from Avro files would take around 10 hours at about $100 / hour in cluster time for a total of about $1000.
-Note that re-creating the VDS requires Avro files.
-If we have not retained the Avro files per the step above, we would need to regenerate those as well which would add significantly to the cost.
+Note that re-creating the VDS requires Avro files; if we have not retained the Avro files per the step above, we would need to regenerate those as well which would add significantly to the cost.

 Action item ticket:

 * Present these tradeoffs to AoU as part of their signoff considerations.
 As an added wrinkle for Delta, we actually have two versions of the VDS with and without AI/AN samples, so the actual costs are double those stated above.

 ## "Inflection points"